What is a Fundless Sponsor?

 Sometimes, a fundless sponsor may work with private equity firms to finance transactions together and share the returns they receive.
-This is partly because fundless sponsors are likely to gain access to deals that private equity firms may never get to see but are interested in financing the transaction.
+This is partly because fundless sponsors are likely to gain access to deals that private equity firms may never get to see otherwise, but may be interested in financing.

 Origin of the Fundless Sponsors Model

 Fundless sponsors emerged in the 1980’s, as investors looked for alternative ways to invest their money.
 Such sponsors were not very popular before 2008, when the fundless sponsors business model started gaining traction.
 Here are some of the reasons for the rise of fundless sponsors:

 After the 2008 financial crisis, key players in the financial industry faced increased regulations as the regulators exercised their authority to try to prevent a recurrence of the financial crisis.
 One of the most important regulations was the Dodd-Frank Wall Street Reform and Consumer Protection Act, which tightened how financial intermediaries operated.
 One of the most affected institutions were private equity firms, due to the nature of their operations, which were considered too risky.

 The Volcker Rule, pioneered by former Federal Reserve chairman Paul Volcker, prohibited banks from financing private equity transactions.
 The increased regulations forced investors to look for alternative investment models such as fundless sponsors where they invest in already-sourced deals.